opheliasin/geog181cproject/README.txt

 #----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #FOLDER CONTENTS
-#1. report_filename.pdf --> A pdf of our final report which describes the problem that our group has dealt with, our solution, the code design, the functionalities and performance
+#1. final_report.pdf --> A pdf of our final report which describes the problem that our group has dealt with, our solution, the code design, the functionalities and performance
                             of the tool we developed, and a quick user’s manual.
-#2. powerpoint_presentation_filename.pdf --> A pdf of the slides from our Google Slides presenation.
+#2. final_presentation.pdf --> A pdf of the slides from our Google Slides presenation.
-#3. tool_filename.py --> [description]
+#3. filename_tool.py --> [description]
 #4.
 README.txt --> A text document that lists and describes all folders and files within the final submission folder for the Final GIS Programming Project of Geography 181C Spring
                    2021 at UCLA.
-#5. final_project_mapbook.pdf --> A pdf mapbook example output using UCLA as the origin location containing a title page and 10 route maps between the origin and a nearby vaccine
+#5. example_mapbook.pdf --> A pdf mapbook example output using UCLA as the origin location containing a title page and 10 route maps between the origin and a nearby
-                                  site.
+                                  vaccination site.
+#6. example_table.dbf --> A dbf table example output using UCLA as the origin location containing information for the 10 nearest vaccination sites including name, address,
+                                municipality, phone number, operational hours, drive through availability, appointment requirement, phone call first requirement, wheelchair accessibility, and website for each vaccination site.